 While some gyms are just piles of weight training machines in a basement with a rubber floor, others are luxury fitness kingdoms (with a price that only royalty could afford).
 Want to see the most amazing places to work out in America?
-Strap on your weight belt and check out the best gyms in America.
-Once you have taken a look at the best gyms in America, check out our Gym Finder and find the best gym near you!
+Strap on your weight belt and keep reading!

 This seemingly unassuming gym in Austin is actually a hidden jewel for fitness fans in the area.
-Mecca Gym and Spa offers the latest, up-to-date equipment, panoramic views of the city, and some of the best personal trainers in the nation.
-And, of course, yoga and pilates classes widely considered some of the best instruction available.
+Mecca Gym and Spa offers the latest up-to-date equipment, panoramic views of the city, and some of the best personal trainers in the nation.
+And, of course, their yoga and pilates classes are widely considered to offer some of the best instruction available.

 From the outside, you’d be forgiven for thinking the East Bank Club looks like a factory or just another bland office building.
 It’s not trying to impress you with its looks, though: it’s what’s on the inside that counts with this gym.
-No matter what your sport: golf, volleyball, biking, it’s available in this four-story, massive complex.
+No matter what your sport is — golf, volleyball, biking — it’s available in this four-story, massive complex.
 They have extensive classes, personal trainers, and, of course, plenty of people to compete in weight training challenges with.

 How big is it?
 Their aquatics program alone has four indoor swimming pools.

 Costs: $500 initiation fee and then $175 a month for the length of your membership.
 Oh, and you have to apply to be a member.

 Get More Out of Your Exercises.
 Go PRO!

 #4 – Zenergy at Thunder Spring, Ketchum, ID